-- To distribute the weight of the structure over a large area, so as to avoid overloading under the soil.
+- To distribute the weight of the structure over a large area, to avoid overloading under the soil.

-- The structure may settle due to loading of sub-soil.
+- The structure may settle due to the loading of the sub-soil.

-- The work of foundation is to prevent uneven settlement.
+- The work of the foundation is to prevent uneven settlement.

 - The foundation provides a level surface for building operations.